nkbinnovations/reusable-workflows/README.md

   - **terraform_directory:** *(optional)*

-    Relative Terraform folder path of the ansible configuration folders in the user repository`default('.')`
+    Relative Terraform folder path of the configuration files in the user repository. `default('.')`

   example
   ```YAML